PlushaQ/client_server_app/README.md

 This is a client-server application where the client can send a command to the server, and the server returns the appropriate response based on the command.
 ## Installation

-    This application requires Python 3 to run.
+    This application requires Python 3 to run and postgresql installed in your computer.
 Clone the repository and navigate to the directory in the command line.

 ### Starting the server